adamsilver/fdpb/03-Book-A-Flight.md

 ### Hiding the checkboxes

-On small screens each seat takes up a lot of space and might cause either a horizontal scroll bar or the seats to wrap onto 2 lines.
-If user feedback proves this to be problematic we might consider hiding the checkboxes.
+On small screens each seat takes up a lot of space and might cause  a horizontal scroll bar to appear or the seats to wrap over 2 lines.
+If user feedback proves this to be a problem, we might consider hiding the checkboxes.

 Hiding the checkboxes without Javascript is dangerous.
-This is because pressing <kbd>tab</kbd> moves focus to the checkboxes&mdash;not the labels.
-If we hide the checkboxes, then the interface will appear broken as tabbing will do nothing.
-We also need to reimplement the disabled states for seats that are unavailable.
+This is because pressing <kbd>tab</kbd> moves focus to the checkbox&mdash;not the label.
+Hiding the checkboxes breaks the interface, because tabbing to a hidden input doesn't give feedback to the user.

-We need to fix this with Javascript by listening to the focus and blur events.
+We can fix this by listening to `focus` and `blur` events.
 When the user moves focus to the visually hidden checkbox, we add a CSS class to the associated label giving users the illusion that it is focussed.

 We hide the checkbox with CSS but only when the Javascript is available, indicated by the `enhanced` class: